monte-language/monte/docs/source/intro.rst

 approaches.
-Do not expect the next release of Java, Windows, or Linux to fix the problem: the flaws in these systems lie at the heart of their architectures, unfixable without breaking upward compatibility, as we shall discuss in the chapter on @@LINK Secure Distributed Programming.
+Do not expect the next release of Java, Windows, or Linux to fix the problem: the flaws in these systems lie at the heart of their architectures, unfixable without breaking upward compatibility, as we shall discuss in the chapter on :ref:`secure-distributed-computing`.

 .. sidebar:: The origin of Monte's name